August 20, 2022

 All-in-one mobile applications like EdApp can help you put together mobile-friendly employee training content that will perfectly respond on different mobile devices, like iOS, Android, and Windows.
 But that’s not all—it also features an in-built push notification system that can send pop-up messages to your learner’s mobile devices.
 This function allows admins to chase up tardy learners to complete their lessons, and also inform everybody of new learning activities or course updates.

 Rewarding your employees can come in different forms.
-You can reward them with cash incentives, sales coupons and coffee vouchers, or even gadgets and tech accessories.
+You can reward them with cash incentives, sales coupons and coffee vouchers, or even gadgets and tech accessories, or even a subscription to workout routines that will help workers look and feel their best.
 If you’re on a tight budget, non-monetary prizes like a simple hand-written note can also go a long way in expressing your gratitude to your employees.
 If you like, you can also use EdApp’s Achievements feature to customize banners and badges and grant them to those who have completed their courses or scored well on their assessments.

 You may also be interested in: